HSLdevcom/digitransit-site/src/pages/en/developers/apis/1-routing-api/1-graphiql/index.md

 ![GraphiQL](./GraphiQL-api-hovering.png)

 The API type can be changed by clicking the **API** icon.
 A menu with API type options opens up.
+Only the production API type is intended for public use.
+The development API type has a schema which is not stable and can be subject to change.

 ![GraphiQL](./GraphiQL-api.png)